Kevinpgalligan/ka/README.md

 An expression is a sequence of math operations that returns a value.
 Addition, subtraction, function calls, and so on.
 If the value of an expression is a quantity (a number with a unit attached), then the unit can be converted to something else using the operator `to`.
 For example, this assigns `a` the magnitude of 3 metres when it's converted to feet: `a = 3m to ft`.

 ### Variables
 ka has basic support for variables: `blah=9^3; blah`.

 ### Constants and Numbers
 `pi` and `e` are the only constants provided.
 Currently, they're treated like variables and can be overwritten: `pi=3`, woops.

-The normal selection of number bases are supported: use the `0b` prefix for binary, `0o` for octal, and `0x` for hexadecimal.
+The typical selection of number bases are supported: use the `0b` prefix for binary, `0o` for octal, and `0x` for hexadecimal.
 So `0x10` is 16 in base-10.
+Note that alternative bases can only be integers, and can't be mixed with scientific notation (otherwise, there's a parsing ambiguity in something like `0x1e-10`).

 ### Types
 ka is strongly typed, not statically typed.
 This means that when you pass a fractional number to a function that expects an integer, the type system will complain.
 But you don't have to declare the type of anything in advance.